-Do NOT place any objects or equipment on top of the
+- Do NOT place any objects or equipment on top of the unit. - Do NOT sit, climb or stand on the unit.

 Works executed on the outdoor unit are best done under dry weather conditions to avoid water ingress.

 In accordance with the applicable legislation, it might be necessary to provide a logbook with the product containing at least: information on maintenance, repair work, results of tests, stand-by periods,...